Term of the Moment

 Relative vs. Absolute

 Mouse movement is relative.
-For example, a mouse could be moved along your arm or across your stomach, and the screen cursor would move from its existing location the same angle and distance.
-In contrast, the mouse-like object on a graphics tablet, which is correctly called a "tablet cursor" or "puck," is often not relative.
-It contacts the tablet with absolute reference, which means if you place the stylus on the upper left part of the tablet, the screen cursor appears on the upper left side of the screen.
+For example, a mouse can be moved across your stomach, and the screen cursor would move from its existing location the same angle and distance.
+In contrast, the mouse-like object on a graphics tablet, called a "tablet cursor" or "puck," can be relative or absolute.
+In absolute mode, placing the stylus on the upper left part of the tablet makes the cursor appear on the upper left side of the screen.
 See pointing device, scroll mouse, mechanical mouse, optical mouse, Magic Mouse and mickey.

 Mice Are Not Always Friendly

 It is well known that hours of clicking can strain the wrist (see carpal tunnel syndrome).
-In addition, there is way too much mouse movement in today's operating systems and applications on desktop computers.
-Instead of the next item to click presented on screen close to the last position of the pointer (cursor), the next obvious selection is often at the other end of the screen.
+In addition, there is way too much mouse movement in today's desktop software.
+Very often, the next obvious item to select is at the other end of the screen, and screens are getting larger every year.
 See good user interface.

 Invented by Doug Engelbart in the 1960s at Stanford Research Institute (SRI), it used two moving wheels 90 degrees apart.
 Subsequent mechanical mice were similar but with rubberized trackballs moving internal wheels.
 (Image courtesy of The Bootstrap Institute.)